How to Train for the Camino de Santiago: Tips for Walkers

 Cycling the Camino

 Dust off your old bicycle from the basement, challenge yourself with a few hill rides, participate in a spinning class, and ensure you complete a 30 km (20 miles) cycle at least once as part of your preparation for cycling the Camino.
-Since the terrain can differ based on the route you select, it’s wise to consult with our travel specialists before finalising your cycling route.
+Since the terrain can differ based on the Camino route you select, it’s wise to consult with our travel specialists before finalising your cycling route.
 Key items for your cycling adventure include a pair of padded shorts for added comfort on the bike, shoes that are both comfortable and offer good grip, a water bottle for hydration, and your certificate, essential for cycling the Camino.

 Training to walk the Camino